wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;Buddha too, has said that for the attainment of <span data-tippy-content="“A state of ‘ultimate’ peace that is achieved with the uprooting and final dissolution of the volitional formations”.
 Liberation from matter and union with the Supreme Spirit (Brahman).">nirvana</span> one must go to living beïngs.
 Consciousness needs life to grow.

 **M:**&ensp;The world itself is contact — the totality of all contacts actualised in consciousness.
 The spirit touches matter and consciousness results.
 Such consciousness, when tainted with memory and expectation, becomes bondage.
-Pure experience does not bind; experience caught between desire and fear is impure and creates <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.
+Pure experiënce does not bind; experiënce caught between desire and fear is impure and creätes <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.

 **Q:**&ensp;Can there be happiness in unity?
 Does not all happiness necessarily imply contact, hence duality?

-**M:**&ensp;There is nothing wrong with duality as long as it does not create conflict.
+**M:**&ensp;There is nothing wrong with duality as long as it does not creäte conflict.
 Multiplicity and variety without strife is joy.
 In pure consciousness there is light.
 For warmth, contact is needed.
 Above the unity of beïng is the union of love.
 Love is the meaning and purpose of duality.

 **Q:**&ensp;I am an adopted child.
 I do not know my own father.
 My mother died when I was born.
 My foster father, to please my foster mother, who was childless, adopted me — almost by accident.
 He is a simple man — a truck owner and driver.
 My mother keeps the house.
 I am twenty-four years old now.
 For the last two and a half years I have been travelling, restless, seeking.
 I want to live a good life, a holy life.
 What am I to do?